dherault/serverless-offline/README.md

 ### Usage with Babel

-Optionaly, your handlers can be required with `babel-register`.
+Optionaly, your λ handlers can be required with `babel-register`.
 To do so, in your `s-project.json` file, set options to be passed to babel-register like this:
 ```javascript
 {